 - The Great Wall – Heaviest Structure on Earth

 - Construction of the Great Wall of China

 - Related Questions

 The Great Wall – Heaviest Structure on Earth

 The Great Wall of China is considered one of the heaviest things on earth.
 It is a structure that has lasted through the test of time.

 Here are some facts about the Great Wall and our calculations to show how heavy we estimate it is:

 - Bricks – The Great Wall has approximately 3,873,000,000 bricks.
-There is no exact numbers but this is just the estimate of how many bricks were used for the Great Wall.
-If all these bricks were placed end to end then all the bricks would loop about 36 times around the equator.
+There are no exact numbers, but this is just an estimate of how many bricks were used for the Great Wall.
+If all these bricks were placed end to end, then all the bricks would loop about 36 times around the equator.